Congress races to avoid December government shutdown amid pandemic

 But more granular details are still unresolved and votes by the full House and Senate on a massive funding bill may come close to bumping up against that Dec.
 11 deadline.

-Still unclear is whether Republican President Donald Trump, who was defeated in the Nov.
-3 election, will cooperate with the effort underway in Congress.
+Still unclear is whether President Donald Trump will cooperate with the effort underway in Congress.

 If the post-election ‘lame duck’ session of Congress fails to produce any sort of budget deal, the new Congress convening in January would have to clean up the mess just weeks before the inauguration of Democratic President-elect Joe Biden.